How to Become an Elementary Education Teacher

 Positive learning experiences in elementary school can help shape the future success of young learners, academically as well as professionally and personally.
 As an elementary education teacher, you would have the opportunity to play that pivotal role—helping to shape and nurture students during their most formative years.
 Elementary education teachers generally teach students in kindergarten through grade 6, with ages ranging from 5 to 13 years old.

-The curriculum of comprehensive degree programs like an online BS in Elementary Education should align with the national professional standards of the National Council for Accreditation of Teacher Education (NCATE) and aim to prepare you for the state teacher licensing exam.
+The curriculum of comprehensive degree programs like an online BS in Elementary Education should align with the national professional standards of the Council for the Accreditation of Educator Preparation (CAEP) and aim to prepare you for the state teacher licensing exam.
 Coursework generally features the fundamentals of teaching general subjects in an elementary classroom setting, and the best programs are enhanced with virtual field experiences, field observations, and demonstration teaching.
 A robust program helps prepare you to become an effective elementary education teacher eager to make a positive difference in young students’ lives.

 Although all 50 states require a bachelor’s degree to teach in elementary education, some also require graduate degree, such as an MS in Education degree.
 Check with your state’s department of education on this important point as well.